 You can do the same thing.
 If you want to spend years and invest thousands into “testing the waters”, I am 100% sure you can come up with some postcard templates of your own that are just as effective…

-When you're building a buyers list, it's easy to get wrapped up in the task of growing your numbers and reaching out to new people, but when you've finally built up a sizable, captive audience… then what?
+When you’re building a buyers list, it’s easy to get wrapped up in the task of growing your numbers and reaching out to new people, but what happens when you’ve actually managed to build up a sizable, captive audience?
+Then what?

-How are you supposed to convert these relationships into actual dollars?
+How can you convert these relationships into actual dollars?

 If your experience is anything like mine, you probably know what it’s like to get BOMBARDED with an endless barrage of junk emails that you never signed up for.

 Let’s just be honest about this… everyone knows how annoying it is to be an email subscriber these days.

 The problem is – 99% of the email marketers today are horrible at email communication (how’s that for irony?).
 These people are ignoring some very simple rules of email etiquette and as a result, they end up alienating those who matter the most.